McCullough Free Library: Services

 The library offers a wide array of services, both in-person and via the library’s website, including print items, videos, e-books, and audio books.
 Reference services are available at the main desk.

 Public computer terminals and wireless Internet service are available on the library's high speed fiber optic network.
 The library’s website allows patrons to access database resources such as the Vermont On-Line Library and online courses such as Universal Class.

 A local history collection houses items relating to the history of North Bennington, including yearbooks of North Bennington High School, which was shuttered in 1966.
 The entire second floor is dedicated to children’s services.

 History

 The library opened on August 24, 1921, a gift to the village from Eliza Hall Park McCullough in memory of her late husband John G. McCullough.
-It was designed by J. Lawrence Aspinwall of the New York architectural firm Renwick, Aspinwall & Tucker.
+It was designed by J. Lawrence Aspinwall of the New York architectural firm Renwick, Aspinwall and Tucker.